Security Testing for an Alexa Skill

 - The login page must clearly communicate which third-party (3P) accounts are needed to link the account to the skill.

 - The login page URL must be from

 - For a custom skill, the skill returns the

 LinkAccountcard if a user invokes an intent that requires authorization, but has not yet linked their account.

 2.4.
 Skills that Allow Unlocking or Disarming

-If your skill lets the user unlock or disarm a device, you must provide the user with an option to set up a voice code of at least four digits that can be used before executing the unlock / disarm action.
-You may provide customers with an option to opt out of the voice code requirements, if you would like.
-Without an established voice code, you can provide the customer with reduced functionality of your skill.
+If your skill lets the user unlock or disarm a device, you must require the user to set up a voice code of at least four digits before using that functionality.
+However, after the user has established a voice code, you may provide an opt out option.
+For customers who do not set up a voice code, you can also provide the customer with reduced functionality of your skill.

 Enable the skill and complete the account linking process.
 Ensure that the account linking flow includes setting a voice code to access unlock functionality and the voice code meets the security requirements.

 If the skill offers reduced functionality when no voice code is set, disable the skill or log in to the Alexa app as an Alexa user who has not yet enabled the skill.
 Enable the skill, but do not set the voice code or opt out of the voice code requirement when prompted.
 Attempt to invoke the intents that let the user unlock or disarm a device.